JSkier21/linux-max98090/README.md

 After this, install the kernel, reboot, remove the UCM files (via pacman if Arch based distro), and reboot again.
 Removing it should allow the volume to work properly and correct itself when opening pavucontrol with a live stream active.
 If you are missing the device after an update, try this reload / remove cycle again.

 Note, headphones don't seem to work without them.
 Your mileage may vary.
 Higher volume and more reliability are worth no headphones from the internal port to me (using a USB audio dongle works great for this if needed).
+UPDATE: DuffyDack is reporting that headphones work for him with asound config.
+I apparently did not migrate this file after a reinstall.
+I have not tested this yet myself (he's probably correct), however am including his asound.conf file for use in the repo.

 ***